opensearch-project/documentation-website/_field-types/supported-field-types/knn-vector.md

 ## Vector workload modes

-The field of Vector Search contains a significant number of tradeoffs.
-Some users want very low-latency search, others want low-cost search.
-The `mode` mapping parameter of the `knn_vector` type allows users to indicate what tradeoffs they would like to default to.
-The `mode` that is set will dictate what different defaults are resolved to.
-Users can fine tune their index by overriding other parameters in the k-NN field mapping.
+Vector search involves tradeoffs between low-latency and low-cost search.
+Specify the `mode` mapping parameter of the `knn_vector` type to indicate what search mode you want to prioritize.
+The `mode` dictates the default values for k-NN parameters.
+You can further fine-tune your index by overriding the default parameter values in the k-NN field mapping.

-Right now, 2 modes are supported:
+Currently, the following modes are supported:

-* `in_memory` (default) - the `in_memory` mode represents the current default for vector search in OpenSearch.
-By default, it will use the `nmslib` engine and not configure any compression_level.
-This mode should be preferred if low-latency is required for your application.
+- `in_memory` (Default): The `in_memory` mode prioritizes low-latency search.
+This mode uses the `nmslib` engine without any `compression_level` applied.
+It is configured with the default parameter values for vector search in OpenSearch.
-* `on_disk` - the `on_disk` mode is used to provide low-cost vector search while maintaining strong recall.
-The `on_disk` mode by default uses "32x" compression via binary quantization and a default rescoring oversample factor of 2.0.
-This mode should be used if the workload requires a lower cost. `on_disk` is only supported for `float` vector types.
+- `on_disk`: The `on_disk` mode  prioritizes low-cost vector search while maintaining strong recall.
+By default, it pplies 32x compression using binary quantization and a rescoring oversample factor of 2.0.
+The `on_disk` mode supports only `float` vector types.

 ## Compression levels

-`compression_level` is a mapping parameter that selects a quantization encoder that will reduce the memory consumption of the vectors by the given factor.
+The `compression_level` mapping parameter selects a quantization encoder that reduces memory consumption of the vectors by the given factor.
 Valid values are:

-- "1x" (supported by nmslib, lucene and faiss engines)
+- `1x` (supported by `nmslib`, `lucene` and `faiss` engines)
-- "2x" (supported by faiss engine)
+- `2x` (supported by `faiss` engine)
-- "4x" (supported by lucene engine)
+- `4x` (supported by `lucene` engine)
-- "8x" (supported by faiss engine)
+- `8x` (supported by `faiss` engine)
-- "16x" (supported by faiss engine)
+- `16x` (supported by `faiss` engine)
-- "32x" (supported by faiss engine)
+- `32x` (supported by `faiss` engine)

-If the `compression_level` parameter is set, an `encoder` cannot be specifed in the `method` mapping. `compression_level` greater than 1x are only supported for `float` vector types.
+If you set the `compression_level` parameter, then you cannot specify an `encoder` in the `method` mapping.
+Compression levels greater than `1x` are only supported for `float` vector types.
+{: .note}

 ## Method definitions